-If time permits identified staff will back up essential automated databases, and prepare designated equipment for possible COOP activation. perform essential functions if COOP is activated.
+• If time permits identified staff will back up essential automated databases, and prepare designated equipment for possible COOP activation. retrieve essential records, software, hardware, documents, and equipment in order to perform essential functions if COOP is activated.
 IT will report to the City, to back up databases and prepare designated essential equipment for possible COOP activation.